chef/chef-web-docs/content/config_rb_client.md

 `environment`

-:   The name of the environment.
+:   The name of the Chef Infra environment.

 `environment_path`

-:   The path to the environment.
+:   The path to the environment file.
 Default value:
     `/var/chef/environments`.

 `exit_status`